salonisarbhai/invisibility-cloak/README.md

 # Invisibility_cloak

 Being a harry potter fan I always had a childhood fantasy of using an invisibility cloak.
-Well it turns out that using simple computer vision techniques I can now actually fulfil my childhood fantasy.
+Well it turns out that using simple computer vision techniques I can now actually fulfill my childhood fantasy.
 This code turns a `red` colour cloth into an invisibility cloak.

 #### Setup/Requirements